 Before your appointment, make a list of:

-- All medications, vitamins, herbs or other supplements being taken, and the dosages
+- All medicines, vitamins, herbs or other supplements being taken, and the doses.

-- Questions to ask your doctor to help make the most of your time together
+- Questions to ask the healthcare professional to help make the most of your time together.

 - What is likely causing these symptoms?